 41. What is another name for Zafirlukast?

-42. What medication is recommended to an adult patient with severe asthma who is also receiving corticosteroid therapy?
+42. What medication is recommended for an adult patient with severe asthma who is also receiving corticosteroid therapy?

-44. What medication in the patient’s prescription needs to be discontinued if the laboratory reports of a patient with asthma indicate that the liver enzymes are elevated three times the normal range?
+44. What medication should be discontinued if a patient’s liver enzymes are elevated three times the normal range during asthma treatment?

-45. What medications help to prevent bronchoconstriction, vascular permeability, and mucus secretions?
+45. What medications help prevent bronchoconstriction, vascular permeability, and mucus secretion?

 Zileuton (Zyflo), Zafirlukast (Accolate), and Montelukast (Singulair).